Man who attacked Canada's parliament had troubled, transient past

 At the Ottawa Mission, one resident who identified himself as Mark suggested the man they knew briefly had two sides.

 One day, Zehaf-Bibeau “snapped” and acted aggressively with other residents, Mark said.
-He later apologized.
+He later apologised.

 “It just floors me because he was all right,” Mark said.
 “Maybe he was mentally challenged or something.
 What causes somebody to snap like that?”

-Additional reporting by Richard Valdmanis and Peter Henderson in Ottawa; Writing by Andrea Hopkins; Editing by Peter Galloway and Frances Kerry
+Additional reporting by Richard Valdmanis and Peter Henderson in Ottawa; Writing by Andrea Hopkins; Editing by Peter Galloway, Frances Kerry, Robert Birsel